 • Object protection in a stately home, castle, cathedral or small museum communicating to site staff.

-• Management of "Satellite" Museums by Security Officer of Hub Museum.
+• Management of "Satellite" Museums by Security Officer of the hub museum.

 Product Specification